haukened/rr-dns/docs/arc42.md

 - Concurrent query handling via goroutines

 Mapping of Building Blocks to Infrastructure
-- All services are compiled into `udnsd` binary.
+- All services are compiled into `rrdnsd` binary.

 # Cross-cutting Concepts